kirasok/fuse-archive.yazi/README.md

 to "navigate" compressed archives as if they were part of the file system.

-When you _enter_ an archive, the plugin mounts it and takes you to the mounted directory, and when you _leave_, it unmounts the archive and takes you back to the original location of the archive.
+When you _enter_ an archive, the plugin mounts it and takes you to the mounted directory, and when you _leave_, it won't unmount the archive but takes you back to the original location of the archive.
+Normally it will unmount all mounted archive files when you use yazi >= 25.6.11 and use `quit` command to exit yazi.
+Or you can use a key mapping
+of `-- unmount` action to unmount.

 Add this to your `~/.config/yazi/keymap.toml`: